huggingface/blog/sdxl_lora_advanced_script.md

   name for the captions

 * <h3>Min SNR Gamma</h3>
-  Training diffusion models often suffer from slow convergence, partly due to conflicting optimization directions between timesteps.
+  Training diffusion models often suffers from slow convergence, partly due to conflicting optimization directions between timesteps.
 [Hang et al.](https://arxiv.org/abs/2303.09556) found a way to mitigate this issue by introducing the simple Min-SNR-gamma approach.
 This method adapts loss weights of timesteps based on clamped signal-to-noise ratios, which effectively balances the conflicts among timesteps.